fc7/actix-qrcode/README.md

 # Simple demo app with Actix Web microframework

-The app exposes the `/qrcode` API endpoint which accepts a `content` string as query parameter.
+The app exposes the an API endpoint under `/` which accepts a `content` string as query parameter.
 It returns a PNG in the body with a QRCode that encodes the string.

 By default it listens to port 8080, which can be modified through the env variable `PORT`.